The Night of the Doctor: Fan reaction

 After the release of the mini-episode, fans of Doctor Who demanded a Doctor Who spin-off featuring McGann, multi-Doctor stories between McGann and Peter Capaldi's Twelfth Doctor, or further specials or mini-episodes with McGann.
 A petition for a spin-off passed the goal of 15,000 signatures in November 2013, but extended the goal to 25,000 and has since then surpassed 20,000 signatures.
 Paul McGann indicated his willingness to return and noted that he had signed the petition himself.
 Emma Campbell-Jones, who played Cass, indicated a willingness to return also, noting that it isn't explicit that Cass died and that the character "needs to see that he is the good Doctor."

-However, Doctor Who showrunner Steven Moffat indicated that a McGann spin-off would not happen as, with the exception of the anniversary, there should be "one Doctor at a time."
+However, Moffat indicated that a McGann spin-off would not happen as, with the exception of the anniversary, there should be "one Doctor at a time."
 He also indicated that McGann's appearance was less important than the fact that his appearance was a surprise and stated that further mini-episodes with high production values would be produced and would be surprising for viewers and even the BBC.

 McGann made his third on-screen appearance as the Doctor in the 2022 episode "The Power of the Doctor".
 In 2023, McGann and Campbell-Jones reprised their roles for Big Finish's audio series The Eighth Doctor Adventures: Time War.

+In 2023, James Cooray Smith wrote a Black Archive book looking at The Night of the Doctor, making it the shortest length televised Doctor Who story to be accorded a book length study.